KULL-Centre/DEERpredict/docs/_docs/api.md

 ## RotamerLibrary class

-`DEERpredict.libraries.LIBRARIES`: Loaded from data/libraries.yaml, the rotamers are saved as pdb files in the `data` folder.
+`DEERpredict.libraries.LIBRARIES`: Loaded from `lib/libraries.yaml`, the rotamers are saved as pdb and txt files in the `lib` folder.

-`DEERpredict.libraries.RotamerLibrary`: Makes available the attributes `data` (rotamer coordinates) and `weights` (intrinsic probability of each rotamer).
+`DEERpredict.libraries.RotamerLibrary`: Makes available the attributes `lib` (rotamer coordinates) and `weights` (intrinsic probability of each rotamer).

 ## Lennard-Jones parameters